 By default you see only your own tasks, but you have the option to view or manage tasks of other users.
-To do so, select Tools & Utilities $\rightarrow$ Options $\rightarrow$ Appearance from the main program menu.
-Then choose Filter and unselect the Show only tasks created by the current user check box.
+To do so, select Tools & Utilities \rightarrow Options \rightarrow Appearance from the main program menu.
+Then choose Filter and unselect the Show only tasks created by a current user check box.